 - Safeguarding and child protection policy

-- Risk assessment policy
+- Risk assessments

 - Supporting students with medical conditions

 - Health and Safety policy

-- THE REPORTING OF EMPLOYEE INCIDENTS TO THE LA IS ONLY MANDATORY FOR COMMUNITY AND VC SCHOOLS - Adult (18yrs plus) accident records need to be kept for at least three years. - Student accident records need to be kept for three years from their 18th birthday, therefore, until they are 21.
+- Adult (18yrs plus) accident records need to be kept for at least three years. - Student accident records need to be kept for three years from their 18th birthday, therefore, until they are 21.